jabolcni/unity_franka_IK/README.md

 ## Use
 You can either:
-1. copy all files into Assests directory of new fresh Unity project or
+1. copy all files and folders into Assests directory of new fresh Unity project or
 2. copy just Unity package file and import it.

 In both cases you will get folders: